-How long do you want to invest your money?
-What’s your tolerance for volatility?
-What sectors are you familiar with?
-Ask yourself a few simple questions and you’ll start to narrow the pool of the best stocks for beginners to buy that apply to you.
+The best stocks to buy for beginners depends on how long you want to invest, your volatility tolerance and sectors that interest you.
+Ask yourself a few simple questions and do your research based on those answers.
+Then, you’ll start to narrow the pool of the best stocks for beginners to buy that apply to you.

 Let’s say you’re starting college and want to invest for four years.
 That way you can take profits when you graduate and begin to pay down your student loan debt.
 Smart thinking!

 Your time horizon is four years, your tolerance for volatility is moderate-to-high and you’re going to college to study computer science.
 Your best bet for a beginner investment might be tech growth stocks, with a few years of financials.
-Companies like Zendesk (NYSE: ZEN), Okta (Nasdaq: OKTA) and CrowdStrike Holdings (Nasdaq: CRWD) might be on your radar.
+Companies like Salesforce (NYSE: CRM), Intuit (Nasdaq: INTU) and Tesla (Nasdaq: TSLA) might be on your radar.

 Conversely, you might want to stay invested for 10 years.
 You can build up a dividend-focused portfolio that you can set and forget while you focus on other wealth generation.
 You have a low risk tolerance and you don’t have specialized knowledge of any one industry.
-In this example, companies like Procter & Gamble (NYSE: PG), Coca-Cola (NYSE: KO) and AT&T (NYSE: T) are the start to a well-diversified portfolio of dividend aristocrats.
+In this example, companies like Procter & Gamble (NYSE: PG), Target (NYSE: TGT) and AbbVie (NYSE: ABBV) are the start to a well-diversified portfolio of dividend aristocrats.

 Don’t Rush into Trendy Stocks